Maddie and Wynn

 Hanging On

-“I covered my old Dora belt with the candy wrappers, then sprayed it with fabric glaze.
+“It’s my old Dora belt.
+I saved our candy wrappers, ironed the wrinkles and bends out of the paper, glued them together, then sprayed it with fabric glaze.
 Et voila!
 It’s kind of small, but I like how it bunches the shorts at my waist.”

 “They’re too tight!
 And too short!” said Mika.
 “You can’t wear those.”